asharan2buff/Hands-on-with-Spark/README.md

 The evaluation will be conducted on the same machine to ensure consistency across all implementations.

-For **Task 1.1**, you are required to report the time costs for each version (for-loop, multi-process, and Spark) for varying numbers of sentences: `[10, 50, 100, 250, 500, 1000]`.
+- **Task 1.1**, you are required to report the time costs for each version (for-loop, multi-process, and Spark) for varying numbers of sentences: `[10, 50, 100, 250, 500, 1000]`.
 Include these results in your report.
 The code will be tested using a command like:
 ```
 python edit_dist.py --csv_dir /path/to/csv --num_sentences n